CGrimward/web-scraper/README.md

 ### How to run

+1.Locate the pre-built jar file in the target directory

-Using a terminal window run the following command
+2.Using a terminal window run the following command

-`Java -jar tech-exercise-{version number}-jar-with-dependencies.jar {url to scrape}`
+`Java -jar tech-exercise-1.0-jar-with-dependencies.jar {url to scrape}`

 replace `{url to scrape}` with the url of the page you intend to scrape for products;